10Qs: Getting to Know the People Behind the Projects…Jeremy Pearce

 AIA, NCARB, Associate Principal

-Jeremy serves as a senior project manager on healthcare projects ranging from freestanding EDs to MOB and Patient Bed Expansions.
+Jeremy serves as an associate principal on healthcare projects ranging from freestanding EDs to MOB and Patient Bed Expansions.
 With nearly 20 years of experience Jeremy brings his commitment to understanding the needs of his clients and guiding them in the direction to best meet their goals.
 In his free time Jeremy enjoys gardening, reading, and family activities.

 see full bio